-16. Notices that affect your property In the past three years have you ever received a notice: а. advising that the owner of a neighbouring property has made a planning application? ☐ Yes ☑ No b. that affects your property in some other way? ☐ Yes ☑ No c. that requires you to do any maintenance, repairs or improvements to your property? ☐ Yes ☑ No If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
+16. Notices that affect your property a. advising that the owner of a neighbouring property has made a planning application? ☐ Yes ☑ No b. that affects your property in some other way? ☐ Yes ⊠ No c. that requires you to do any maintenance, repairs or improvements to your property? ☐ Yes ⊠ No If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.